-How to plan a trip to Chandratal lake
+How to Plan a Trip to Chandratal Lake

-- Manali to Chandratal Distance: 124 Kilometers
+- Manali to Chandratal Distance: 124 kilometers

 - Keylong to Chandratal Distance: 120 kilometers

-- Gramphoo to Chandratal Distance: 70 kilometers
+- Gramphu to Chandratal Distance: 70 kilometers

 How to Reach Chandratal Lake From Manali

-How to reach Chandratal lake from Kaza
+How to reach Chandratal Lake from Kaza

 How to reach Chandratal Lake from Shimla

-If a visit to only Chandratal is on your mind, then you must journey from Manali because reaching Chandratal from Shimla would mean a 3 days of journey.
-The only reason why you would want to take the Shimla route is if you are on a Spiti valley trip.
-That way, you can start from Shimla, cover entire Spiti circuit and exit at Manali covering Chandratal.
+If a visit to only Chandratal is on your mind, then you must journey from Manali because reaching Chandratal from Shimla would mean 3 days of a journey.
+The only reason why you would want to take the Shimla route is if you were on a Spiti valley trip.
+That way, you can start from Shimla, cover the entire Spiti circuit, and exit at Manali covering Chandratal.

 How to reach Chandratal from Keylong

-If you are coming back towards Manali from Ladakh and have an additional day, adding Chandratal to your itinerary would be a good option.
-You can reach Chandratal from Jispa or Keylong and go to Manali on the next day.
+If you are coming back towards Manali from Ladakh and have an additional day; adding Chandratal to your itinerary would be a good option.
+You can reach Chandratal from Jispa or Keylong and go to Manali the next day.

 How to reach Chandratal from Delhi